-Athletes with established cardiovascular disease or those at risk have specific goals and objectives in mind.
+Athletes with heart or vascular disease or those at risk have specific goals and objectives in mind.

 - They want to continue to play their sport